Motivated to share some travel information of the Canary Islands, why?

-The general idea about these islands as a holiday destination might be associated either with families and package holidays, retired people playing golf or the overloaded bulk places full of younger people getting drunk every night and eating ´all you can eat´- Chinese.
-And if you´re looking for this kind of vacation, you will certainly find what you´re looking for in the touristic places at the bigger islands.
-However, this is not the type of travelling I like to write about and there´s other things to explore on these islands.
+The general idea about these islands as a holiday destination might be associated either with families and package holidays, retired people playing golf or the overloaded bulk places full of younger people getting drunk every night and eating ‘all you can eat’ – Chinese food.
+And if you´re looking for this kind of vacation, you will certainly find what you´re looking for in the tourist places on the bigger islands.
+However, this is not the type of travelling I like to write about and there are other things to explore on these beautiful Canary islands.

 Why travel the Canary Islands on a budget, with local transport and a backpack?

 Maybe the Canary Islands are considered as limited in their ability to travel on a budget and with the use of local transport and other local services.
 I actually never met somebody with the idea ´I´m going to backpack the Canary Islands´, and so ultimately it became my decision to do it.
-Till a few years ago, I was living for the third time at Gran Canaria and other then the small island of El Hierro, which is known for the amazing scuba diving, I had never seen any of the other islands.
-This was due to a lack of time before or I was just working and saving up for my next destiny.
-But in the summer of 2015 I had the chance to discover all Canary Islands, including the less-known islands.
+Till a few years ago, I was living for the third time at Gran Canaria and, other than the small island of El Hierro which is known for amazing scuba diving, I had never seen any of the other islands.
+This was due to a lack of time before or I was just working and saving up for my next destination.
+But in the summer of 2015, I had the chance to discover all Canary Islands, including the less-known islands.

-Most people are not aware that these islands are not only a great destination to travel around but also give home to any kind of holidays, with many activities to choose from, if you´re looking for staying at only one island.
-With Spain´s highest mountain (the Teide volcano on Tenerife reaches 3718 meters above sea level) and an overseas extension of the Sahara desert providing amazing beaches, the Canary Islands have everything to offer.
-Surf the ´European Hawaii´ at Fuerteventura or go for hikes at incredible forests at the smaller island of La Palma with her ´thirty shades of green’.
+Most people are not aware that Canary islands are not only a great destination to travel around but also give a home to any kind of holiday.
+And there are even many activities to choose from if you´re looking for staying on only one island.
+With Spain´s highest mountain (the ‘ Teide volcano’ on Tenerife is reaching 3718 meters above sea level) and an overseas extension of the Sahara desert creating amazing beaches, the Canary Islands have everything to offer.
+Surf the ‘European Hawaii’ at Fuerteventura or go for hikes in farytale forests on the smaller island of La Palma with her ‘thirty shades of green’.

 Backpacking the Canary Islands is cheap, safe and easy

 Public transport is surprisingly cheap!
-Most bus tickets are somewhere between €1,- and €3,- from one bigger place to the next.
+Most bus tickets are somewhere between €2,- and €5,- from one bigger place to the next.
 The distances are never very far.
-I think the most expensive bus ticket I remember of is the one from Puerto de Rosario at Fuerteventura all the way down to Morro Jable in the south, and the price was €10,- sitting almost 2 hours in the bus.
-If nothing special like Carnival or other festivals are going on, the bus schedules are pretty reliable.
+I think the most expensive bus ticket I remember is the one from Puerto de Rosario at Fuerteventura all the way down to Morro Jable in the south, and the price was €10,- for almost 2 hours on the bus.
+If nothing special like Carnival or another festival is going on, the bus schedules are pretty reliable too.
 Sometimes there can be a delay, but nothing compared to Asia or Central and South America where you sometimes have to change your whole planning around.

-Another good thing about public transport at the Canary Islands is, that it´s very safe and you will feel safe.
-There´s nothing to worry about leaving your big backpack down in the bus and even in the bus you can easily do a little nap without being worried about your stuff.
-After travelling by public transport on the Philippines, in Sri Lanka, Mexico, Guatemala, Honduras, Belize and around Europe, Australia and New Zealand, I never felt so safe travelling by public transport as I did on the Canary Islands.
+Another good thing about public transport in the Canary Islands is, that it´s very safe and you also will feel safe about it.
+There´s nothing to worry if you leave your big backpack in the luggage part down on the bus.
+And even on the bus you can easily do a little nap without being worried about your safety.
+After travelling by public transport in the Philippines, Thailand, Malaysia, Sri Lanka, Mexico, Guatemala, Honduras, Belize, Peru and around Europe, Australia and New Zealand, I never felt so safe travelling by public transport as I did on the Canary Islands.

 Your accommodation during backpacking the Canary Islands